Intermodalics/pickit-docs/docs/robot-integrations/yaskawa/index.rst

 This example program can be found in :guilabel:`JOB` → :guilabel:`SELECT JOB`.

 The idea of the program is the following:

-First, a detection is triggered.
+- First, a detection is triggered.
+- If an object is found, the model and pick point ID is checked to know to which object and position the robot will be guided to.
-If an object is found, the robot moves to the object to pick it, and drops it off at a fixed position.
+  According these ID's the robot moves to the object to pick it, then he moves to a fixed drop off position, and finally he moves to a corrected drop off position.
+  The corrected position is based on the pick offset and the fixed drop off position.
   Once the robot is out the field of view of the camera, a new Pickit detection is immediately triggered.
-If the ROI is empty, the program stops.
+- If the ROI is empty, the program stops.
+- If no object is found but ROI is not empty, the robot moves outside the field of view of the camera and a new detection is triggered.
+  If three times no object is found, a snapshot is saved on the Pickit system and the robot program stops.

 Define the tool for calibration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~